 To unlock your badge, we ask you to:

 We expect that you resume hosting only after any relevant restrictions have been lifted.
-These may include shelter-in-place directives, nonessential travel restrictions, or short-term rental prohibitions.
-Be sure to also follow safety directives from your local and state health departments, as the impact of the virus varies by locality.
+These may include stay-at-home directives, nonessential travel restrictions, group size restrictions, or short-term rental prohibitions.
+Be sure to also follow safety directives from your local and regional health departments, as the impact of the virus varies by locality.

-Clean with soap and water, then use an EPA-registered disinfectant to help reduce risk.
-When using an EPA-registered disinfectant, follow the label directions for safe, effective use.
+Clean with soap and water, then use a government-recommended disinfectant to help reduce risk.
+When using a disinfectant, follow the label directions for safe, effective use.
 Ensure all shared amenities are thoroughly cleaned between uses by different groups.
-According to the CDC, outdoor areas generally require normal routine cleaning and do not require disinfection.

 Frequently wash or sanitize your hands; avoid touching your eyes, nose, and mouth; and cover your mouth and nose with a cloth face mask when in enclosed spaces with Hipcampers or the public.